This chapter addresses the following Geriatric Fellowship Curriculum Milestones: #14, #16, #29, #42, #52, #53

 AGE AND SEX DIFFERENCES IN FALLS AND FALL-RELATED INJURY RATES

 Perhaps the most serious problem of mobility impairment is the tendency of older adults to fall and to be injured by falls.
 Death rates from falls per 100,000 persons in 1999 were 9.1 for those between 65 and 74 years, 31.7 for those between 75 and 84 years, and 109.7 for those 85 years or older.
 For comparison, in those aged 75 years and older, the death rate from falls (67.9 per 100,000) is more than double that from motor vehicle accidents (29.8 per 100,000).
 Falls and fall injuries are of substantial concern because of their frequency and because of their physical, psychological, and social consequences.
 Even a fall that does not result in injury can have a substantially adverse effect on an older person’s self-confidence, mobility, and independence.
 Indeed, fear of falling, which can accompany decreased mobility, can lead to decreased physical activity outside and avoidance of social activities because of the possibility of embarrassment as well as injury in connection with a fall.

 Older females are substantially more prone to fall and to be injured in a fall than are older males.
 Three studies of rates of falls, involving more than 4500 adults ages 65 years or older, found those rates to range from 137 to 690 falls per 1000 persons per year, with older females falling from 1.3 to 2.2 times more often than older males.
-Three studies of rates of fall injuries requiring medical attention, involving more than 38,000 adults, found that fall injuries leading to hospital admission ...
+Three studies of rates of fall injuries requiring medical attention, involving more than 38,000 adults, found that fall injuries leading ...